fttlov/JCAdvance/README.md

 Since the JoyshockLibrary code is quite complex, it is not yet possible to fully understand the calibration logic.
 Among the unclear points:
 - There is clearly a calibration process using the accelerometer, but it is not yet clear exactly how it works.
 Sometimes the values reset (drift decreases) during complex, smooth movements at a constant speed (for example, when drawing an infinity symbol with a wrist rotation).
 - The first automatic calibration sometimes fails to work correctly; after a couple of minutes, noticeable drift appears, so manual calibration is more reliable.
 - In rare cases, auto-calibration fails and stops working even when the gamepad is completely stationary (Steady is always set to “No” in the OSD).
 The cause of this issue is not yet clear: it could be either a software bug in the library or a hardware issue with Bluetooth.
-If the drift increases and does not reset, first try manual calibration, then press Ctrl + R; if that doesn’t help, restart the emulator.
+If the drift increases and does not reset, first try manual calibration, then press Ctrl + R; if that doesn’t help, restart the emulator

   </details>

 #### Indication
-During automatic calibration, the first successful calibration is always accompanied by a double short vibration and beep signal.
-Subsequent automatic calibrations are indicated by the LEDs only when the option `LedCalibrationDebug=1` is enabled..<br>
-During manual calibration, the vibration and beep signal is triggered after each successful calibration.
+During automatic calibration, the first successful calibration is always accompanied by a short beep signal.
+During manual calibration, the  beep signal is triggered after each successful calibration

 #### Config.ini Settings (Under [Motion])
 AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON.
 Highly recommended.<br>
 AutoCalibrationEnabled=0; automatic calibration occurs only once at startup (indicated by a double rumble).
-After that, calibration is possible only in manual mode by hotkeys.<br>
+After that, calibration is possible only in manual mode by hotkeys
-LedCalibrationDebug=1 — enable visual debugging.
-Suitable for testing and understanding the auto-calibration process.
-It works with the Joy-Con, and possibly with the Switch Pro and DualSense.
-Note: Only Stillness (The "Desk" Method) have rumble/led indication <br>

   ### Tightening (Dynamic Smoothing)

 **How it works:**
 Tightening is a zero-latency, velocity-based threshold filter that attenuates micro-movements to eliminate hand tremors and pulse twitches and natural hardware sensor noise.<br>
 Unlike a traditional "deadzone" that blocks small inputs entirely, Tightening smoothly dampens the sensitivity only when the controller is moving very slowly or being held still.
-When you move the controller quickly (fast flicks), the filter automatically disengages, giving you 1:1 raw and responsive input.
+When you move the controller quickly (fast flicks), the filter automatically disengages, giving you 1:1 raw and responsive input

 **Recommended Values:**
 * **`0.0` (Disabled):** Best for hardcore competitive players with perfectly steady hands.
 Provides the absolute rawest input, but you might notice micro-jitters from your own pulse.
 * ** `1.0 - 2.0` (Default):** Ideal for most players with high-quality controllers (like **DualSense** or **DualShock 4**).
 It completely removes stationary crosshair jitter while keeping micro-adjustments (like sniper aiming) incredibly smooth and responsive.
 * **`2.0` - `5.0` (For Joy-Cons & Shaky Hands):** Nintendo **Joy-Cons** have inherently "noisier" and cheaper MEMS sensors compared to Sony controllers.
 Values in this range perfectly anchor the crosshair and hide the hardware noise, making Joy-Cons feel incredibly stable.
-* **`10.0+`:** Setting this value too high will make the gyro feel "muddy" or cause stuttering when tracking moving targets, as the speed constantly dips below the dampening threshold.
+* **`10.0+`:** Setting this value too high will make the gyro feel "muddy" or cause stuttering when tracking moving targets, as the speed constantly dips below the dampening threshold

   ### Polling Rate & Performance
   Default program polling rate is now 250 Hz (sleepTimeout=4 in config.ini; 1 sec = 1000ms / 4).
 CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources